DataIntellectTech/grafana-kdb-backend-datasource/README.md

 1. Navigate to create -> dashboard
 2. Create an empty panel
 3. Under the KDB Query field enter a valid KDB query </br> For example: ([] time:reverse .z.p-0D00:20*til 10;val:til 10)
+4. Optional Timeout can be entered - default is 10,000 ms
-4. Click the refresh dashboard in the top right, above the Panel
+5. Click the refresh dashboard in the top right, above the Panel
-5. The data should be displayed on the panel
+6. The data should be displayed on the panel
-6. Click save and return to your dashboard
+7. Click save and return to your dashboard
-7. The refresh rate can be set from your dashboard, click refresh, select the drop down menu and set your refresh time.
+8. The refresh rate can be set from your dashboard, click refresh, select the drop down menu and set your refresh time.

 ## Getting started for developers